 For ANY problem that occurs, there is a Thank You.

 - Lastly, now it’s time to respond back to the situation (or person).
-Instead of responding with fear and being emotionally cracked open, this time your response will be full of inner strength, wisdom, and gratitude.
+Instead of responding with fear and being emotionally cracked open, your response is full of inner strength, wisdom, and gratitude.

-A response out of love, acceptance and the perspective of oneness is what your inner wisdom is made of.
+A response out of love, acceptance and the perspective of oneness is one of inner wisdom.

 Next time you run into a problem.
 How will you respond?